 No, but students are welcome to bring them to campus.
 Students have access throughout the program to the MCAD computer labs.
 If a student does wish to bring a personal laptop, they should also be prepared to be responsible for them in the case of potential mishandling or theft.
 Theft has not been an issue in the past, but MCAD will not be held responsible for a student’s personal property.

-Students are able to change their choice of major up until the final payment due date of June 30.
+Students are able to change their choice of major up until the priority application deadline of April 17.
 After that, students will be placed into the major they selected at the time of application.

 The Pre-College Summer Session staff and faculty are drawn from a pool of talented, enthusiastic, and dedicated professional artists and designers immersed in the Twin Cities arts community.
 Some are faculty at MCAD or other local colleges and universities, while others are professional working artists.
 The staff and instructors are skilled at nurturing and supporting the talents of students.
 They are prepared and eager to share their skills, experience, and professional wisdom with young artists.